Penguinatorz/CEN-4930C-Scrap/README.md

 The Scrapper takes records from www.amazon.com searching up 'bottled water' similarly with www.walmart.com searching up 'bottled water'

 The data takes information from the websites and place into a database in sql server.
+The database for the progrm has been exported into two alternatives the .xls files and the .txt as flat files.
 Using python and beautiful soup I was successful and retrieving the data taking information every day for 7 days.

 The main scrapper file is the amazonScraper.py, walmartScraper.py